 - Other Sports

-The sports data is further differentiated based on the disciplines that are included within the associated IFs’ governance and the structure provided by the sport-discipline codes in ADAMS (as determined by the IF).
+The sports data is further differentiated based on the disciplines that are included within the associated International Federations’ (IFs) authority and the structure provided by the sportdiscipline codes in ADAMS (as determined by the IF).

-In addition, the sport figures can differentiate sports within the Olympic program which are emanating from university sport disciplines, e.g. those disciplines that are not likely to be under the governance of the relevant IF; thus, providing more accurate data than previously with respect to the relevant IFs.
-The 2015 Report includes more samples that are assigned to specified disciplines than in 2014, which suggests that TAs are incorporating the TDSSA-defined sport disciplines into their sample collection procedures and documentation.
+In addition, the sport figures can differentiate sports within the Olympic program which are emanating from university sport disciplines, e.g. those disciplines that are not likely to be under the authority of the relevant IF; thus, providing more accurate data than previously with respect to the relevant IFs.
+The 2016 Report includes more samples that are assigned to specified disciplines than in 2015, which suggests that TAs are incorporating the TDSSA-defined sport disciplines into their sample collection procedures and documentation.

 Growth Hormone (GH)

 Results from the second year of the human growth hormone (hGH) biomarker test for 2016 are included.
-New guidelines for the hGH Biomarkers Test were published in 2015, which established a harmonized approach in the application of the hGH Biomarker test including decision limits for interpretation and reporting of results.
+New guidelines for the hGH biomarkers test were published in 2015, which established a harmonized approach in the application of the hGH biomarker test including decision limits for interpretation and reporting of results.
 ADAMS permitted the compilation of the tests conducted in a standardized way.

-The data in the 2015 Report may not correspond with the number of ADRVs reported by ADOs because all reported results are still subject to the full results management process conducted by ADOs.
-This includes matching results with Therapeutic Use Exemptions (TUEs) -- through which the use of a banned substances can be approved by an ADO for legitimate medical reasons -- longitudinal studies and ensuring that sample collection and analysis were conducted in accordance with the relevant international standards.
+The data in the 2016 Report may not correspond with the number of ADRVs reported by ADOs because all reported results are still subject to the full results management process conducted by ADOs.
+This includes matching results with Therapeutic Use Exemptions (TUEs) – through which the use of a banned substance can be approved by an ADO for legitimate medical reasons – longitudinal studies and ensuring that sample collection and analysis were conducted in accordance with the relevant international standards.

 In simple terms, not all AAFs or ATFs lead to ADRVs.

-The 2015 Report, combined with the 2015 ADRV Report that will be released next year, will provide powerful data, which will help ADOs gain a better understanding of global doping patterns.
+The 2016 Report, combined with the 2016 ADRV Report that will be released in 2018, will provide powerful data, which will help ADOs gain a better understanding of global doping patterns.
 This will help them adapt their strategies to further protect clean athletes.

 ADAMS cannot yet provide a full and accurate picture of the number of ADRVs or anti-doping sanctions as not all ADOs are using ADAMS at this time.

 ADAMS has the capability to record ADRVs by results management authorities.
-ADAMS also has the capability to record sample collection information and athlete profiles all within a secure and Code-compliant environment.
-This information is not reflected in the 2015 Report because the figures were compiled with data entered by the WADA-accredited laboratories and not the ADOs themselves.
+ADAMS also has the capability to record sample collection information and athlete profiles all within a secure and World Anti-Doping Code-compliant environment.
+This information is not reflected in the 2016 Report because the figures were compiled with data entered by the WADA-accredited laboratories and not the ADOs themselves.

 All these functions are available to ADOs at no cost.
 With the full adoption of ADAMS by ADOs, the sporting community would have a more transparent means for tracking results from collection to sanction, while respecting confidentiality.
 In addition, a complete analysis of data would be available, including linking AAFs to TUEs and sanctioned cases.

-NADOs continue to be responsible for a significant portion of worldwide anti-doping efforts, having been the responsible TA for 68% of the samples analyzed in 2015.
-IFs, meanwhile, were responsible for 17.4% of samples analyzed (comprising testing conducted by AIMS, ARISF, AOIWF and ASOIF-member organizations).
+NADOs continue to be responsible for a significant portion of worldwide anti-doping efforts, having been the responsible TAs for 63% of the samples analyzed in 2016.
+IFs, meanwhile, were responsible for 20% of samples analyzed (comprising testing conducted by AIMS, ARISF, AIOWF and ASOIF-member organizations).

-The sports and disciplines listed in the 2015 Report are reported by the laboratories as they were designated on the Doping Control Form (DCF) relating to the sample at the time of its collection.
+The sports and disciplines listed in the 2016 Report are reported by the laboratories as they were designated on the Doping Control Form (DCF) relating to the sample at the time of its collection.
 The sport codes (names) in ADAMS ensure that all laboratories are reporting sports in a more standardized manner.
-The 2015 Report by Sport shows improvements in the reporting of specified disciplines in each sport instead of simply the sport.
+The 2016 Report by sport shows improvements in the reporting of specified disciplines in each sport instead of simply the sport.

 4. Why is there such a large gap between the number of AAFs for in-competition as opposed to out-of-competition?
 Up

-Furthermore, by its very nature, the in-competition menu contains more drug classes and therefore more Prohibited Substances subject to detection compared to the out-of-competition menu, particularly with substances such as stimulants, cannabinoids and glucocorticoids, which are typically reported in greater numbers because they are only prohibited in-competition.
+Furthermore, by its very nature, the in-competition menu contains more drug classes and therefore more Prohibited Substances subject to detection compared to the out-of-competition menu.
+This is particularly the case with substances such as stimulants, cannabinoids and glucocorticoids, which are typically reported in greater numbers because they are only prohibited in-competition.

 On 12 May 2016, WADA’s Foundation Board decided to make the use of ADAMS a mandatory requirement for ADOs to enter all Doping Control Forms (DCFs) and Therapeutic Use Exemptions (TUEs) into ADAMS no later than 15 business days after sample collection or receipt of a TUE decision.
 This requirement came into effect on 1 June 2016.

-One sample/result does not necessarily correspond to one athlete as multiple samples may be taken from one athlete during the same sample collection session.
-AAFs and ATFs in the 2015 Report may also correspond to multiple findings on the same athlete, or measurements performed on the same athlete, such as the ABP haematological and steroidal modules, over a period of time.
+One athlete may be associated with multiple samples.
+Several samples may be taken from one athlete during the same sample collection session.
+AAFs and ATFs in the 2016 Report may also correspond to multiple findings on the same athlete, or measurements performed on the same athlete, such as through the ABP haematological and steroidal modules, over a period of time.

-There were 76 unique TAs that contributed to the ABP testing figures reported into ADAMS (compared to 91 TAs that contributed to the 2014 ABP figures).
-This reflects the effort to bring testing conducted by NFs into the relevant NADO.
-The number of IFs incorporating ABP blood testing has increased from 20 in 2014 to 24 in 2015, while the number of NADOs has also increased from 37 in 2014 to 40 in 2015.
-In addition, all WADA-accredited laboratories that were accredited to perform blood analyses in support of the ABP, analyzed and reported results for ABP samples into ADAMS.
-In 2015, there were three laboratories approved by WADA exclusively to analyze blood samples uniquely for the ABP that analyzed and reported results into ADAMS.
-The total number of blood samples collected and analyzed for the ABP increased from 22,584 in 2014 to 25,012 in 2015 (a 9% increase).
+There were 85 unique TAs that contributed to the ABP testing figures reported into ADAMS in 2016 (compared to 76 TAs that contributed to the 2015 ABP figures).
+The number of IFs incorporating ABP blood testing has increased from 24 in 2015 to 25 in 2016, while the number of NADOs has continued to increase from 40 in 2015 to 46 in 2016.
+In addition, all WADA accredited laboratories that were accredited to perform blood analyses in support of the ABP analyzed and reported results for ABP samples into ADAMS.
+In 2016, there were two laboratories approved by WADA exclusively to analyze blood samples uniquely for the ABP that analyzed and reported results into ADAMS.
+The total number of blood samples collected and analyzed for the ABP increased from 25,012 in 2015 to 28,173 in 2016 (a 13% increase).

-Blood samples are collected with the typical ‘A’ and ‘B’ samples to report AAFs (hGH, EPO, etc.); while, ABP samples can be collected as single samples in order to measure an athlete’s specified blood variables, which are then compared to his or her previous data over time.
+Blood samples are collected with the typical ‘A’ and ‘B’ samples to report AAFs (for hGH, EPO, etc.); while, ABP samples can be collected as single samples in order to measure an athlete’s specified blood variables, which are then compared to his or her previous data over time.
 This establishes an athlete biological profile, and therefore offers an indirect method that can indicate doping or help target traditional testing.